History of Peru: Fujimori's presidency and the Fujishock (1990–2000)

 Concerned about the economy, the increasing terrorist threat from Sendero Luminoso and MRTA, and allegations of official corruption, voters chose a relatively unknown mathematician-turned-politician, Alberto Fujimori, as president in 1990.
 The first round of the election was won by well-known writer Mario Vargas Llosa, a conservative candidate who went on to receive the Nobel Prize in Literature in 2010, but Fujimori defeated him in the second round.
 Fujimori implemented drastic measures that caused inflation to drop from 7,650% in 1990 to 139% in 1991.
-The currency is devalued by 200%, prices are rising sharply (especially gasoline, whose price is multiplied by 30), hundreds of public companies are privatized and 300,000 jobs are being lost.
-The majority of the population had not benefited from the years of strong growth, which will ultimately only widen the gap between rich and poor.
+The currency was devalued by 200%, prices were rising sharply (especially gasoline, whose price is multiplied by 30), hundreds of public companies were privatized and 300,000 jobs were being lost.
+The majority of the population had not benefited from the years of strong growth, which ultimately only widened the gap between rich and poor.
 The poverty rate remained at around 50%.

-As other dictators did, Fujimori dissolved Congress in the self-coup of 5 April 1992, in order to have total control of the government of Peru.
+Fujimori dissolved Congress in the self-coup of 5 April 1992, in order to have total control of the government of Peru.
 He then eliminated the constitution; called new congressional elections; and implemented substantial economic reform, including privatization of numerous state-owned companies, creation of an investment-friendly climate, and sound management of the economy.